Wen Zhang: Career

-Mainstream success

-Wen had his first major role on the screen in Xue Xiaolu's literary film, Ocean Heaven (2010), playing a 21-year-old autistic man whose only happiness is swimming.
-Wen was initially rejected by the producers, as he did not fit their requirements; and this prompted him to master four kinds of living strokes in one week.
-After he successfully got the role, Wen underwent arduous training - which involves swimming 5000 m per day and a 180-day's living with a group of autistic people, which Wen says helped him get closer to their inner mind.
-Wen's efforts paid off to overwhelming positive reviews from critics, and he clinched the Best Actor award at the China Movie Channel Media Awards.
+Wen had his first major screen role in Xue Xiaolu's art-house film, Ocean Heaven (2010), portraying a 21-year-old man on the autism spectrum whose greatest joy is swimming.
+Initially rejected for not meeting the production’s expectations, Wen trained intensively, mastering four swimming strokes within a week to secure the role.
+He subsequently underwent rigorous preparation, including daily 5,000-meter swim training and a six-month immersion living among individuals with autism, an experience he later said helped him better understand their inner world.
+His performance received widespread critical acclaim, earning him the Best Actor award at the China Movie Channel Media Awards.
 The same year, Wen won the Best Actor award at the Sichuan Television Festival and Audience's Choice for Actor at the Golden Eagle Awards for his role as a war-time hero in Snow Leopard.

 In 2011, Wen starred in the romantic comedy Love is Not Blind alongside Bai Baihe.
-The low-budget film became a surprise hit and ended up grossing over 350 million yuan at the Chinese box office.
-Wen won the Best Actor award at the Hundred Flowers Award for his performance.
-The same year, Wen won the Best Actor award at the China TV Drama Awards for his performance in Naked Wedding.
-The series, which explores the struggles a China couple faces when they marry for love with no house, substantial savings, or elaborate ceremonies, struck a chord with Chinese youths and become a major hit.
+Produced on a modest budget, the film became a surprise commercial success, grossing over ¥350 million at the Chinese box office.
+Wen won the Best Actor award at the Hundred Flowers Awards for his performance.
+He also received the Best Actor award at the China TV Drama Awards for his role in Naked Wedding (2011).

-In 2013, he starred as Tang Sanzang in Stephen Chow's fantasy blockbuster Journey to the West: Conquering the Demons, which broke records to become the highest grossing Chinese movie then.
+In 2013, Wen starred as Tang Sanzang in Stephen Chow's fantasy blockbuster Journey to the West: Conquering the Demons, which broke box-office records to become the highest-grossing Chinese film at the time.
 He also starred in action comedy Badges of Fury alongside Jet Li.
-The same year, Wen launched his directorial debut, Little Daddy on the small screen; which stars himself as the lead actor.
-He received the award for Best TV Series for the production, and the Best TV Actor award at the LETV Awards.
+That year, Wen made his television directorial debut with Little Daddy, in which he also starred, winning Best Television Series and Best Actor awards at the LETV Awards.

-Post-scandal and successful comeback

-Wen directed his first film, When Larry Met Mary which was released in 2016.
-However, despite positive reviews, the film failed to do well at the box office.
+Wen's career was significantly derailed by an extramarital affair in 2014.
+After a long break, Wen directed his first feature film, When Larry Met Mary (2016).
+Although the film received positive critical reviews, it underperformed commercially.
 Wen received the Best Directorial Debut award at the Golden Rooster Awards.

-The same year, Wen made a successful comeback in 2016 with the hit television series, Young Marshal, a biopic based on the life of war hero Zhang Xueliang.
+Later that year, he returned to television with Young Marshal, a biographical drama of Zhang Xueliang.

+However, following his comeback, Wen did not regain his previous level of popularity.
+Amid stricter censorship and morality campaigns in China, he was removed from the television drama Zhuang Tai (2020), which aired on CCTV-1, suggesting he had been blacklisted from television.
+Wen continued to work in theatre and appeared in minor or cameo roles in films.